Anorexia Myths Busted

 - Urinalysis

-Treatment of anorexia is multifaceted and can take a long time.
-[6] It is best to enter treatment with realistic expectations.
+Treatment of anorexia is multifaceted and can take a long time.6 It is best to enter treatment with realistic expectations.
 Improvements will be incremental, and some backsliding is possible.
-It may also be necessary to try multiple types of therapies to see which works best for a given individual’s needs.
+It may also be necessary to try multiple therapies to see which works best for a given individual’s needs.

-The initial goal is to help a person at least achieve a level of nutrition intake that will make the condition less likely to become life-threatening.
-A significant focus in therapy will be on helping the individual improve their sense of self-worth and how they perceive their own body.
+The initial goal is to help a person achieve a level of nutrition intake to address any serious, potentially life-threatening medical complications and stabilize the individual.
+A significant focus in therapy will be on helping the individual improve their sense of self-worth and how they perceive their body.

-Medicines can sometimes help an individual gain control over some of the symptoms associated with anorexia.
-[7] These are common medications used in anorexia treatment:
+Medicines can sometimes help an individual gain control over some of the symptoms and co-occurring disorders associated with anorexia.7 These are common medications used in anorexia treatment:

 - Antidepressants